canonical/launchpad-manual/reference/css.rst

 See `Vanilla accordions <https://vanillaframework.io/docs/patterns/accordion>`_ as another example.

-When it comes to modifiers for a class (classes to change appearance, behavior or state), you should use the name of the original class, followed by two hyphens (``--``), followed by the modifier name.
+When it comes to modifiers for a class (classes to change appearance, behaviour or state), you should use the name of the original class, followed by two hyphens (``--``), followed by the modifier name.
 For example: